fern4lvarez/piladb/pilad/README.md

 Returns `410 GONE` if the database or stack do not exist.

 Returns `400 BAD REQUEST` if there's an error serializing the element.

+Returns `423 LOCKED` if the stack is blocked.

 #### POST `/databases/$DATABASE_ID/stacks/$STACK_ID?rotate`